William L. Wilkie "Marketing for a Better World" Award

 Eligibility & Criteria for Selection

 Nominees must be marketing professors and self-nominations will not be reviewed.
 In order to submit a nomination, the following information is needed and must be submitted at a single time:

 - Summary of the nominee's accomplishments, especially with respect to how their work has advanced marketing’s contributions to a better world (e.g., through fairness or efficiency, or new opportunities).
 These accomplishments may be seen through publications, academic infrastructure contributions, and/or applications.

 - Note: Up to 2 additional letters of support from other knowledgeable colleagues are welcomed, and will likely carry weight in the deliberation process.

 Nominations received in a particular year will be retained as active for a three-year period.

-The selection committee consists of 5 senior professors (Chair and four members).
+The selection committee consists of senior professors.